Ignashino

 Ignashino (Игнашино) is a rural locality (a selo) in Rabochy Posyolok Erofey Pavlovich of Skovorodinsky District, Amur Oblast, Russia.
 The population was 179 as of 2018.
 There are 7 streets.

 Geography

 Ignashino is located 230 km southwest of Skovorodino (the district's administrative centre) by road.
 Yerofey Pavlovich is the nearest rural locality.
+Ignashino lies directly to the Chinese border.